 So we’re in a situation where most human beings transform painfully.
 And transform s-l-o-w-l-y.

 And this is why the modern schooling system needs a shift.
 It emphasizes learning.
-But learning is far less significant on making us better human beings than transformation.
+But learning is far less significant in making us better human beings than transformation.

 The important thing here is being able to accelerate one’s “Rate of Transformation”.
 And to do so with minimal discomfort or pain.

-So how do you shift from just learning to transforming?
+So how do you shift from just learning to transform?

 There is a 5 point model we use at Mindvalley.

 By knowing these five points you can engineer a faster rate of transformation in yourself and other human beings you’re in contact with.